Crimson Dragon: Gameplay

 The player uses an aiming reticle to fire at enemies and incoming projectiles.
 The dragon has a lock-on attack for multiple enemies, as well as a more powerful attack that is aimed manually.
 Attacks are color coded green or red depending on their effectiveness against a selected target.
 The dragon can perform a dodge roll to quickly evade attacks, and change its position through standard movement.
 There are six dragon types with fixed elemental powers, statistics, and skills, as well as a selection of interchangeable secondary abilities.
 Each dragon type has a different evolved form which impacts their gameplay performance.

-The dragons is controlled through a standard Xbox One gamepad, optionally incorporating the console's Kinect peripheral.
+The dragon is controlled through a standard Xbox One gamepad, optionally incorporating the console's Kinect peripheral.
 The Kinect functions map body movements to dragon movement and attacking, and uses voice commands to alter its position or activate its special attack.
 The game includes asynchronous cooperative play through Xbox Live, allowing players to hire each others' dragons and share in the rewards from each mission.
 There are also online leaderboards where players can post their completion scores.
-Online multiplayer was added in an update, allowing up to two player to join in on missions.
+Online multiplayer was added in an update, allowing up to two players to join in on missions.
 The game also incorporates microtransactions, with revival gems being purchasable with real-world money.